guettli/future-focused-communication/README.md

 Are you curious or are you not curious?
 I think this question depends a lot of your current state of mental energy.

-On monday morning you are much more curious than on friday afternooon.
+On monday morning you are much more curious than on friday afternoon.

 But even on friday afternoon you could shedule an appointment for next week to meet the person who seems to do nonsense/rubbish/stupid things.
 Ask him to explain his intention, his goal.
-Remember:

 ## Why is "future focused" difficult?

 It is easy to talk about things you can see, feel and touch.
+Or things from the past which you can recall easily.

 Talking about imaginary things is more difficult.

 I think that's the reason why people prefer to talk about the current state or the past.

-## When to apply the future focused language?
+## When to apply the future focused communication?

 According to the book [The 7 Habits](https://en.wikipedia.org/wiki/The_7_Habits_of_Highly_Effective_People) you should "Seek first to understand, then to be understood".
 According to the book [The coaching habit](https://boxofcrayons.com/the-coaching-habit-book/) you should "tame the advice monster in you".

 I like both books very much and recommend them.

-Rule #1: Don't tell anybody that he is using a backward looking language and that he should use a future focused language.
-This meta level is very disrespectful.
+Rule #1: Don't tell anybody that he is using a backward looking communication and that he should use a future focused communication.
+This meta level is disrespectful.

 Rule #2: Listen, give empathy

 Rule #3: Let one or two days pass.
-Then approach fellow again and try to focus on the future.
+Then approach the fellow again and try to focus on the future.

-Rule #4: If you like the future focused language, then advertise it.
+Rule #4: If you like the future focused communication, then advertise it.
 But don't do it if you are discussion problems (See Rule #1).

-# The opposite: The vague and confusing language
+# The opposite: The vague and confusing communication

 Let's have a look at a different way to communicate: Sentences which express the need for a change without any particular hint how the goal looks like.